It’s time to harvest potatoes for the winter. I will update this post throughout the harvest season.

 The potatoes that didn’t dry as much and stayed muddy, or have a bit of blight or something of the sort went into the sink to get washed.
 The potatoes I washed will get cooked.

-So far we have almost 22 pounds of potatoes ready to cure so we can have them for the winter and almost 12 pounds to cook and turn into perogies.
-And so far this summer we have eaten 10 pounds of potatoes.
+So far we have almost 22 pounds of potatoes ready to cure so we can have them for the winter and almost 12 pounds to cook.
+So far this summer, we have eaten 10 pounds of potatoes.

 I often think about the early settlers and even those in medieval times and how they needed a garden to be able to provide vegetables through the summer and have enough during the winter months to simply survive.
-They did not have access to store bought food like we do today, so they had a lot of planning.
+They did not have access to store bought food like we do today.
+They needed to plan.
 They needed to decide what they were going to grow, plant those seeds, work hard through the summer to have beautiful gardens that they could eat from, and then work just as hard in the fall to harvest the garden and store as much as they could by drying, placing in the attic or root cellar to keep during the winter and even preserve and can.

 How much do you need to plant to be able to have potatoes all winter long?
 The best way to determine how much you need to grow to feed your family is to keep a gardening journal and record what you planted (potatoes along with any other vegetables) and how much of each vegetable was planted, how many pounds you harvested and how long it lasted before you ran out.
 That’s what I plan on doing this year.